zstyblik/grafana.org/source/blog/2014-08-05-grafana-1-7-0-rc1-released.md

 and a new [Troubleshooting](/docs/troubleshooting) guide for example.

 ### Fixes and small additions
-There are a number of more small improvements and fixes in this release.
+There are also a number of small improvements and fixes in this release.
 It also has a number of architectural improvements that will make future features and additions easier to implement and manage.
 Check the changelog on the [download page](/download) for a complete list.